WeslenLakins/ai-application-assistant/README.md

 cd ai-application-assistant
 ```

 2. Remove .example from the .env file and add values for the variables.
+Set the NODE_ENV to development, the PORT to 5000 or wherever your sever usually runs, and the JWT_SECRET can be set to any value you would like.
+Input the values you obtained earlier for the MONGO_URI & OPENAI_API_KEY values.

 3. Install the necessary dependencies for the backend in the root directory of the project: